Everyone seems to be ditching their motorboat for a fishing kayak. Who wouldn’t want to access some of the best hidden

 Other than proving to people that you had fun, photos capture moments beautifully.
 If you love to fish with your family or friends, one day those pictures will mean so much.

 22. Be Patient and Consistent

 First, never rush your trip.
 If you have something else to do, deal with it then go kayak fishing.
 An excellent angler, like a hunter, is patient.
 You have no idea how long it will take for you to get lucky.
 Be willing to wait.
 The more you stay in the water, the higher your chances of catching fish.

 Consistency.
 You can’t take out your yak once a year and expect to be a pro.
 It takes time.
 You can watch all the tutorial videos and read all the guides, but practicing is the best way to learn.
 You will know what methods and equipment work for you.
 Your confidence also grows as you become more comfortable in a kayak.

 23. Utilize Technology

 You use it in every other area of your life; why not in kayak fishing?
 Don’t be afraid to buy a fish finder or a fish tracker.
 There are also apps such as the FishSmart app which helps you plan fishing trips.

 Before you start getting all the gadgets and apps, make sure you are an excellent kayaker and angler.
 In many situations, your experience is more useful than technology.

 24. Prioritize Safety

 As kayaking continues to grow in popularity, more accidents are being reported.
 The sad part is that most of them can be prevented.
 People are choosing to go kayaking while under the influence and/or without PFDs.
 To be specific, alcohol use is the top cause of deaths in boating.

 Other causes include operator inexperience, overloading, inattention, among others.
 Be responsible.
-Do what you are required to do.
+Do what you are required to do to kayak safely.
 Let people know where you are at all times.
 When you notice that the wind is getting powerful, paddle along the shore.